 It’s a good thing dueling is illegal, because that’s the only thing stopping this pugnacious working-class hero from tapping my front foot, shouting “ha ha” and lunging forward to plant a six-inch span of steel in the vitals of fellow scribe Charles Morris for scapegoating the middle class.

-Instead, I'm just going to call this former banker and lawyer out journalistically and take his latest article to task.
-The Daily Beast story, which is entitled "We're Doomed," makes three ridiculous claims that are revisionist enough to qualify as class warfare.
+Instead, I’m just going to journalistically call out this former banker and lawyer and take his latest article to task.
+The Daily Beast story, which is entitled “We’re Doomed,” makes three ridiculous claims that are revisionist enough to qualify as class warfare.

 First, it erroneously implies that The Great Recession and the continuing global economic distress resulted from working people here in the U.S. using the equity in their homes to live beyond their means.
 Bankers, lawyers, and predatory home loans had nothing to do with it, according to Charlie Boy, who must have been racing “last call” when he wrote this piece of dreck.